 Some people are born with a condition called familial hypercholesterolaemia, meaning that LDLs build up in the arteries regardless of diet or age.
 In these cases, statins are often needed to reduce the production of lipids.

 Below are some common medicines often used to treat high cholesterol.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team